-- It is clear that children and young people face great challenges as a result of Coronavirus.
-I am working with the Government and local organisations to give young people a better start through investment in training and employment.
-I am delighted that a fresh and innovative package of support has been announced by the Chancellor, with particular focus on helping young people.
-In addition to a new £2 billion Kickstart Scheme to create hundreds of thousands of subsidised jobs for those aged 16-24, the Chancellor has announced a tripling of investment in traineeships for 2020-21 and £2,000 to businesses for each new under-25 apprentice hired.
-This is combined with an injection of £32 million into the National Careers Service to provide advice to a further quarter of a million young people.
-The Prime Minister has announced the Opportunity Guarantee so that every young person has the chance of an apprenticeship or an in-work placement.
+- I want all children in Wolverhampton to have a great start in life, with great training opportunities and personalised careers support.
+In addition to a new £2 billion Kickstart Scheme to create hundreds of thousands of subsidised jobs for those aged 16-24, the Chancellor has announced a tripling of investment in traineeships for 2020-21 and an injection of £32 million into the National Careers Service to provide advice to a further quarter of a million young people.
 More details here.

 Find out more about my work on this issue via the articles below: